pudly/schmopera-hugo/content/articles/michael-spyres-the-baritenor-difficult-to-compartmentalize-but-a-spectacular-85-minute-listen.md

 _BariTenor_ invites comparisons.
 Spyres takes on Mozart and Rossini, prompted, respectively, by Beaumarchais, with the charming, if disturbing, buffoonery of Count Almaviva's "Hai gia vinta la causa!" in _Le nozze di Figaro_.
 Later Figaro revels in giving  rapid-fire voice to his diverse clientele and his own indispensability in "Largo al factotum" from _Il barbiere di siviglia_, perhaps the showpiece among showpieces.

-Then there’s Spyres touched by Shakespeare.

-First there is Rossini’s rousing and triumphant

-“Ah!
-Is, per voi giá sento” from Otello and then

-the melancholy Dane attempting to drown his

-sorrows in drink with “O vin, dissipe la tristesse”

-from Thomas’ Hamlet.
-Spyres renders both on

-a grand scale with assistance from the

-exceptional Choeur de l’Opéra national du

-Rhin.
-The acclaimed Orchestra philarmonique

-de Strasbourg led by Marko Letonja, adapts

-with sensitivity and ease to the music’s

-formidable demands.

-Hailing from the Ozarks, Spyres presented a

-recital of four selections from BariTenor at the

-Ozark Lyric Opera in Springfield, Missouri, of

-which he is artistic director.
-Teaming with

-Warner/Erato, the performance was captured

-on video to celebrate its launch.
-Available on

-YouTube, it’s worth viewing to experience

-Spyres’ vocal versatility and stage presence

-with only piano accompaniment.

-Speaking of recitals, he’s giving one on

-September 7th and 9th at the Park Avenue

-Armory in New York.
-Accompanied by Mathieu

-Pordoy, the roster of intriguing works includes

-"Les nuits d'été" by Berloiz and Beethoven’s

-“An die ferne Geliebte.”
-Performing in the

-Armory’s Board of Officers Room, one of the

-city’s most intimate and elegant venues, seating

-approximately 100, it’s an extraordinary setting

-in which to experience this spectacular

-baritenor at work.
+Then there's Spyres touched by Shakespeare.
+First there is Rossini’s rousing and triumphant "Ah!
+Si, per voi giá sento" from _Otello_ and then the melancholy Dane attempting to drown his sorrows in drink with "O vin, dissipe la tristesse" from Thomas' _Hamlet_.
+Spyres renders both on a grand scale with assistance from the exceptional Choeur de l’Opéra national du Rhin.
+The acclaimed Orchestra philarmonique de Strasbourg led by Marko Letonja, adapts with sensitivity and ease to the music's formidable demands.

+Hailing from the Ozarks, Spyres presented a recital of four selections from _BariTenor_ at the Ozark Lyric Opera in Springfield, Missouri, of which he is artistic director.
+Teaming with Warner/Erato, the performance was captured on video to celebrate its launch.
+Available on YouTube, it's worth viewing to experience Spyres' vocal versatility and stage presence with only piano accompaniment.

+Speaking of recitals, he's giving one on September 7th and 9th at the Park Avenue Armory in New York.
+Accompanied by Mathieu Pordoy, the roster of intriguing works includes "Les nuits d'été" by Berlioz and Beethoven's "An die ferne Geliebte."
+Performing in the Armory's Board of Officers Room, one of the city's most intimate and elegant venues, seating approximately 100, it's an extraordinary setting in which to experience this spectacular baritenor at work.